from-explore/Porto/README.md

 *"Example in a TODO App the Task would be a Container and the User would be another Container, each has it's own Routes, Controllers, Models, and so on.."*

-It's advised to use Single Model per Container, however if you want to add more you can easely do this, but keep in mind 2 Models means 2 Repositories, 2 factories, 2 of almost everything..! so unless you want to use both Models always together, do split them into 2 Containers.
+It's advised to use Single Model per Container, however if you want to add more you can easily do this, but keep in mind 2 Models means 2 Repositories, 2 factories, 2 of almost everything..! so unless you want to use both Models always together, do split them into 2 Containers.